mal5482/2018CS109A_FinalProject_G18/Models.md

 ```
 ![PC1 vs. PC2](/images/pca1.png)
 ![Cumulative explained variance](/images/pca2.png)
+**From PCA we could find that for our data, we need large number of principle components to account for a high variance of the total variance in predictors.
+Considering the size of our dataset and dangerous of overfitting, we did not use PCs to run models.**

 ### <a name="logistic"></a> 1) Multinomial Logistic Modeling
 **We used two regularization methods to run the model: Ridge and Lasso.
 They could help us to better understand the importance of features in different settings.**